jessica-pei8/IS477-JK-Spring-2026/StatusReport.md

 2. The original traffic crashes dataset is very large, with almost 1 million observations.
 In order to minimize waiting times working with the data, we attempted to filter the dataset by the location of the traffic crashes across all datasets within boundaries of Downtown Chicago (dataset size too small) and with a more lenient boundary (did not significantly remove enough).
 3. Speed cameras in Chicago are located in "Children’s Safety Zones," which are within 1/8th of a mile of schools and parks.
 This is not helpful for our use, as we wanted to compare the locations of the traffic crashes with both red light and speed cameras, which clearly do not align with areas near schools and parks, which would likely not have traffic signals / red light cameras.

-**Data Cleaning Process
+**Data Cleaning Process**
-**1. Dropping rows that are null for injuries or have no traffic signal.
+1. Dropping rows that are null for injuries or have no traffic signal.

 # Updated Timeline